 Duties of the Trustees

-• Maintaining accurate records of trust transactions
+- Maintaining accurate records of all trust transactions, decisions, and correspondence

 Reporting and Compliance Obligations